natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.B.174A-3.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} French bomber {{Battle-rating}}.
 It was introduced in [[Update 1.73 "Vive la France"]].

-Though classified as a bomber, the M.B.174 can feel more like a twin-engine strike aircraft; in this role it is a decent choice, being able to drop forgiving bombs with high accuracy in a ground attack role and using its speed to get away from any return fire.
-It however lacks purpose in air battles, as its single bomb only allows it to bomb one ground target and any air target is more maneuvreable than the poorly armed M.B.174.
+The M.B.174 is a fast bomber made for ground attack.
+Like a twin-engine strike aircraft, it is able to drop bombs with high accuracy in a ground attack role and use its speed to get away from any return fire.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!--''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.''-->
+The M.B.174A-3 is rather manoeuvrable flying in a straight line since the aircraft can roll pretty well and has acceptable elevator motion.
+When in a combat situation, this changes considerably as the plane is difficult to handle in dives and turns.
+Trying to approach a bombing target in a diving turn, the M.B.174 is very slow to turn around and the bow keeps pointing way off the line of flight.
+Even using full rudder control, the bow of the plane just does not follow the turn, making it likely that the bombs will miss their target.
+In addition, the M.B.174 does not conserve energy well and trying to climb will reduce speed to under 200 km/h, in which case the pilot can expect to be an easy score for any enemy.

+But like all aircraft at this BR, the best solution for air combat is not getting caught in the first place.
+The M.B.174 however can run away better than its peers because it is blazing fast; it easily outruns all but the fastest fighters and any strike aircraft trying to intercept you bites the dust in a chase.
+The speed is definitely something which the M.B.174 has over other single-engined strike aircraft, as it has two 1,073 HP engines which easily outpower anything at the BR it is in.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics